tvdboom/ATOM/docs/user_guide/data_management/data_management.md

 The majority of the models don't have integrated support for multioutput tasks.
 However, it's possible to still use them for such tasks, wrapping them in a meta-estimator capable of handling multiple target columns.
 For non-native multioutput models, ATOM does so automatically.
-For [multilabel][] tasks, the meta-estimator is:
+For [multilabel-multioutput][] tasks, the meta-estimator is:

 * [ClassifierChain][]
 * [RegressorChain][]